 Finally!
 I’m happy to announce the release of TorBox v.0.23.
-During the last half year, I tested the functionality under real-life conditions, and I’m pleased with the overall stability of the system (if the power supply is reliable enough).
+During the last half-year, I tested the functionality under real-life conditions, and I’m pleased with the overall stability of the system (if the power supply is reliable enough).
 Currently, I receive only a few feedback from the community.
-Therefore, one of my goals for 2019 is to find more contributors who are motivated to give feedback and to help to improve the functionality and security of the system, but more about that later… Here are the links for TorBox v.0.23 (usually, you need only the image-file):
+Therefore, one of my goals for 2019 is to find more contributors who are motivated to give feedback and to help to improve the functionality and security of the system, but more about that later…

 - New: I noticed that some free Internet provider at airports, hotels, coffees, etc. just cut the connection after a particular time without network load.
 A “normal” device would probably reconnect, but this doesn’t work with TorBox.
 That’s why there is now an entry in the Advanced Menu that provides a constant ping for a minimal data stream.
 At least with Starbucks, this worked :-).

 - New: The localization is now in English by default, the time should remain set to UTC, and ntpdate fetches the correct time at startup … from this point of view there is no urgent need for an additional configuration.
 However, I added to the Advanced Menu the possibility to set a “Wifi Regulatory Domain”.
 The current setting is “unset” or “world”, which is quite broad, but if someone has problems with it, he can change it now.
 Currently, the two-letter country code has to be chosen from https://wikipedia.org/wiki/ISO_3166-1_alpha-2.
 At this point, I need your feedback, if you need that feature at all and if I should improve its usability.

 - New: I also added a runtime file where TorBox stores certain global variables.
 There isn’t much in it yet, but it might become a kind of configuration file in the future.